 To provide greater benefit for Tasmanian farmers, we have adapted the Agricultural Production Systems Simulator (APSIM) to Tasmanian conditions.
 This enables farmers to compare how different plant varieties, fertiliser application amounts, irrigation scheduling, and crop rotations perform with local soils and conditions in their specific region.
 APSIM is internationally recognised as a highly advanced platform for modelling and simulation of agricultural systems.
 NB: TIA does not own or manage the APSIM platform.

-Dr Matt Harrison provides an overview of how to use CropARM for wheat in Tasmania in this video.
+Associate Professor Matt Harrison provides an overview of how to use CropARM for wheat in Tasmania in this video.

-Dr Matthew Harrison led the development of this dual-purpose grazing crop tool, which shows how the yield of wheat and canola crops varies with alternative grazing durations and stocking rates of sheep or cattle.
+Associate Professor Matthew Harrison led the development of this dual-purpose grazing crop tool, which shows how the yield of wheat and canola crops varies with alternative grazing durations and stocking rates of sheep or cattle.
 This information helps farmers make decisions about how their management options affect crop agronomy and potential economic returns.

 - Pasture Predictor (pasture growth predictions)